warner/petmail/docs/mailbox.rst

 * smtp: messages are delivered as normal SMTP messages, consumed by a receiving node rather than by a human

-Each transport descriptor needs to convey three pieces of information:
+Each transport descriptor needs to convey four pieces of information:

 * Reachability data for the mailbox.
 This is frequently a hostname/IP-address and a port number.
 Some transports have other forms of indirection, so this could instead be a Tor hidden-service (.onion) address, or a SMTP mailbox name (username@host), or a local directory name.
 * Encryption pubkey for the mailbox.
 This is a 32-byte Curve25519 pubkey.
 All clients who share a mailbox will use the same pubkey.
-The intention is to conceal the ultimate recipient of each message from an eavesdropper watching the mailbox's inlet.
+This is used to encrypt the outer message, which will be decrypted by the mailbox.
+The intention is to conceal the ultimate recipient of each inner message from an eavesdropper watching the mailbox's inlet.
 * Client Identifier.
-This is a 32-byte random string, unique to each client.
+This is a 32-byte string, unique to each client.
-  Messages will contain this identifier inside the encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
+  Messages will contain this identifier inside the outer-encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
 Mailboxes will maintain a table mapping client-identifier to the client, allowing each client to fetch only its own messages.
+* Client Pubkey: a 32-byte Curve25519 public key.
+This will be used to encrypt the inner message, and will be decrypted by the recipient.

+Multiple recipient nodes will share a mailbox service.
+Each will have a distinct client identifier and client pubkey, but their transport reachability data and mailbox pubkey will be the same.

+Multiple mailbox services could share the same reachability address.
+Their messages would be distinguished by the mailbox pubkey.

+Clients can use multiple mailbox services.
+All four components of the transport descriptor will be different, including the client pubkey.

 Renting an Inbox
 ----------------